-2 Minute read.
+3 Minute read.

 If you have decided to purchase vitamins and supplements, you will notice one distinguishing aspect: they are outrageously pricey and easy to access!
-If you choose to visit a health food store and merely buy three or four bottles of supplements, the total will easily approach $100.
+If you choose to visit a health food store and merely buy three or four bottles of supplements, the total will easily approach a hundred dollars.
 If each bottle includes only one month's supply, a rigorous supplement routine could cost you several hundred dollars each month, especially if you choose top-of-the-line brands of vitamins.
 So, here are a few tips for getting your vitamins at the lowest possible cost while reaping the advantages of the most costly branded brands.

 Tip #1: Many vitamins and supplements come in elaborate packaging.
 However, as you start reading the fancy label, you will realize that there is no difference between these expensive brands and those of the cheaper products.
 You often pay more for the name on the bottle because it also serves as advertising for the brand.
 In actuality, vitamins from companies that charge dramatically different costs than others are manufactured in the same facility.